sillyash/sillyash/README.md

 I've done some SQL and CDM/Database construction, but I'm not the most interested in this right now.

-When it comes to my cultural IT beliefs, I would say I'm an Open Source and Free Software lover, but I love to participate in anything, really!
+When it comes to my IT culture, I would say I'm an Open Source and Free Software lover, but I love to participate in anything, really!
 I'm both a Windows and GNU/Linux user, and I try to keep up with security and privacy when it comes to technology.

 <br>